Long Island Assault Lawyers Serving Suffolk & Nassau Counties

 If you or someone you love was accused of assault, it’s important to retain an experienced criminal defense attorney to defend your rights and protect your freedom.
-Schedule a free consultation with an assault lawyer at The Matera Law Firm and let our 25 years of experience work to protect you.
+Schedule a free consultation with an experienced New York assault lawyer at The Matera Law Firm.
+Protecting clients throughout Suffolk and Nassau Counties for over 25 years.

 When an individual is accused of injuring another person without a legal justification, they may face a charge of “assault.”
 An assault charge is a very serious criminal offense.
 It can result in a wide range of penalties, depending on the circumstances of the case.
 Under New York state law, assault charges are sometimes classified as misdemeanors.
 Other allegations of assault may result in felony charges.
 No matter what the severity of a criminal charge may be, securing skilled legal representation is essential.